eoineoineoin/glTF_Physics/RigidBodies/README.md

 ### Joints

 If a `node` has `joint` properties, that implies it should be constrained to another object during physics simulation.
-Joints require a `connectedNode` property, defining the other end of the joint.
+Joints require a `connectedNode` property, defining the other end of the joint, in addition to a `jointLimits` property, which indexes into the top level array of `physicsJointLimits` and determines how the range of motion is restricted.
 In order for the joint to have any effect on the simulation, at least one of the connected nodes or its ancestors should have `rigidBody` properties (otherwise the nodes cannot be moved by the physics engine).

-The transform of the node (or the `connectedNode`) from the first parent `rigidBody` defines the constraint space - for example if a joint were to eliminate all degrees of freedom, the physics simulation should attempt to move the rigidBody nodes such that the transforms of the constrained child nodes become align with each other.
+The transform of the node (or the `connectedNode`) from the first parent `rigidBody` defines the constraint space - for example if a joint were to eliminate all degrees of freedom, the physics simulation should attempt to move the rigidBody nodes such that the transforms of the constrained child nodes become aligned with each other.

+The top level array of `physicsJointLimits` objects is provided by adding the `MSFT_RigidBodies` extension to any root `glTF` object and contains an array of joints.
 Joints must contain one of more `constraint` objects.
 Each of these constraints removes some of the relative movement permitted between the two connected nodes.
 Each constraint should be one of the following: